apsoto/lita-alias/README.md

     /hk run my-company-production ./bin/check_stats

-That's a bit verbose for, so you could alias as:
+That's a bit verbose, so you could alias as `stats_prod` by doing the following:

-    /alias add stats_prod hk run my-company-production ./bin/refresh_cache
+    /alias add stats_prod hk run my-company-production ./bin/check_stats

 Then you simply have to type: